-1) Field of Study and Level of Study
+1. Field of Study and Level of Study

-The draft contains a large number of updates to definitions to reflect current university practices.
-In terms of substantive changes to terminology, APC recommends that the former terminology of "Field of Specialization" and "Level of Concentration" be changed to the simpler terminology of "Field of Study" and "Level of Study".
+The policy contains a large number of updates to definitions to reflect current university practices.
+In terms of substantive changes to terminology, the former terminology of "Field of Specialization" and "Level of Concentration" is changed to the simpler terminology of "Field of Study" and "Level of Study".
 This change will reduce possible confusion about a broader use of the variety of terminology within colleges, as well as within degree monitoring programs.

-2) Use of "term" rather than "session"
+2. Use of "term" rather than "session"

 Though the terminology of "academic session" is still in place, university scheduling documents now usually refer to "terms" rather than "sessions" in describing academic time periods.
-The Subcommittee suggested that the timing, names and scheduling of academic terms should be discussed further.
+The timing, names and scheduling of academic terms should be discussed further.

-3) Additional definitions
+3. Additional definitions